On February 15, one of the last three remaining sailors to survive the sinking of the USS Arizona passed away.

 There was not enough time to fire up the Arizona’s boilers in order to take to the open sea.
 She was an easy target for the Japanese pilots.

-One torpedo managed to ignite the ammunition in the forward magazines which caused a massive explosion.
+One bomb managed to ignite the ammunition in the forward magazines which caused a massive explosion.
 Many sailors were set aflame by the explosion.